pricebenjamin/fresh_script/README.md

 exit
 ```

-### Running the script
+## Running the script

 Running the program is simple.
-The first time you run it, you will be asked for your Spotify credientials which will be saved to a config file for ease of use in the future.
-Choose to sort results by hot or new, enter a post limit, and then enjoy.
+The first time you run it, if you did not create `config.ini`, you will be prompted to enter your Spotify / reddit credientials.
+Choose to sort results by hot or new, enter a post limit, and enjoy!

 ```
 python3 fresh.py
 ```

-### Script arguments
+## Script arguments

 The following arguments can be passed to the script